smorel/AppCoreKit/Documentation/Sample-template.markdown

 <h2>Displaying the view controller</h2>

 <p>In this sample, we'll only display this view controller in a navigation controller in the main window of the application.
-Here, we'll create a timeline singleton and a view controller displaying this timeline.
+We create a Timeline singleton and the view controller displaying this timeline.
 Lets setup the Application delegate to do so:</b>

 <i>AppDelegate.h</i>